SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

-:newTerm:`Literal expression` consists of either an ordinary literal (such as a string or a number), an array literal, a dictionary literal, or one of the following special literals:
+:newTerm:`Literal expression` consists of either an ordinary literal (such as a string or a number), an array or dictionary expression, or one of the following special literals:

 ================    ======  ===============================================